Gravitational waves from strong first order phase transitions: GW power spectrum from velocity UETCs

 \subsection{Theoretical framework}

-\begin{widetext} We continue to suppose that the fluid flow is set up and decays rapidly in comparison with the expansion rate, so that a Minkowski space approximation during the production of gravitational waves is appropriate.
-The gravitational wave power spectrum then follows directly from the shear stress correlation function \ben \mcPgw(k, t) = \frac{(16\pi G)^2}{12 \Hn^2} \int_{t_*}^t dt_1 \int_{t_*}^t dt_2 \dot G(k, t, t_1)\dot G(k, t, t_2) \mathcal{P}_\Pi (k, t_1, t_2), \een where we have used the Friedmann equation to replace energy density with the Hubble rate, and $t_*$ is the time the flow reaches its maximum.
+We continue to suppose that the fluid flow is set up and decays rapidly in comparison with the expansion rate, so that a Minkowski space approximation during the production of gravitational waves is appropriate.
+The gravitational wave power spectrum then follows directly from the shear stress correlation function

+where we have used the Friedmann equation to replace energy density with the Hubble rate, and $t_*$ is the time the flow reaches its maximum.
 We assume this is reached rapidly so that we can neglect gravitational waves generated before then.
 The function $\dot G(k,t, t_1) = \cos[k(t - t_1)]$ is the Minkowski space Green's function for $\dot{h}_{ij}$.